alperr/wk/README.md

 	wk build

-*run **wk** to see list of commands*
+*run **wk** to see list all commands*

 ### components

-Components are the bare bones of the wk.
-Every component has its own ts,html and css file and  starts with a call to base class contructor.
+components are the bare bones of the wk. every component has its own ts,html and css file and starts with a call to base class contructor.

-	super(root,"component-name");
+	super(root,MARKUP_COMPONENT_ENUM);

 which populates the **root** element with the markup writen in .html file of that component.